-This is a basic course designed to expose students to a variety of media and techniques and develop creativity in the students.
-It includes drawing from observation and invention leading to an interpretative and evaluative approach to drawing.
+This is a basic course designed to help students understand the elements and principles of art as well as explore a variety of media and techniques to develop creativity in the students.
+Students will also explore different periods in art and develop terminology to discuss and evaluate works or art.